pdf4me/pdf4me-api-samples/Merge and Split/Split PDF by Swiss QR/Python/Split PDF by Swiss QR/README.md

-# Split PDF by Swiss QR - Java Implementation
+# Split PDF by Swiss QR - Python Implementation

-This project demonstrates how to split PDF files by Swiss QR barcode using the PDF4Me API with Java.
+This project demonstrates how to split PDF files by Swiss QR barcode using the PDF4Me API with Python.

 ## ✅ Features